 Weaving, weaving, weaving

-to decorate barren fence line and adorn it with silver coloured delight.
+barren fence line and adorn it with silver coloured delight.

 The majesty of the countryside instills in me serenity and peace.

 It is not English or European yet holds a beauty all its own